The BFG-1000 is suitable for investigations from the shallow subsurface down to 2 km.

 The Betsy Gun has been completely redesigned with user safety as the highest priority.
 Users stand at a safe distance while the Betsy Gun is fired, significantly reducing the risk of injury during field operations compared to legacy systems.
-Our Betsy Guns are safer to use than a sledgehammer.
+Today's Betsy Guns are safer than a sledgehammer.

 Betsy Guns use propellants that burn faster than a weight drop can transmit energy to the ground producing a broader-band and higher energy seismic wavelet.